devanfarrell/Bagel-Grid/README.md

 ## Extras

 Bagel has some extra modifiers to make different kinds of layouts easier.
-Most of them are borrowed completely from the Toast Framework and aren't fully functional yet.
+Most of them are borrowed completely from the Toast Framework and aren't fully tested yet.
 ###### note: the push and pull for % gutter units seems fully functional at this time.

 ##### Not compiling?
 If you're not using the percentage unit in the gutters make sure that the option below the gutter is marked as `false`.
 The pushes and pulls are a little funky.
 The percent version of pushes and pulls work a little differently because of math that can't be done in conjunction with any other type